4SW3/simple-bugtracker/readme.md

 # Simple Bugtracker

 A personal project built with expressjs and mongoose on the backend and pug, css, javascript for frontend.
+Some screenshots:

 <img src="img/print1.png" >
 <img src="img/print2.png" >
 <img src="img/print3.png" >